matszpk/clgpustress/README.md

 By default program calibrates test for performance and memory bandwidth.
 While running tests program checks result with previously computed results on the device.
 If results mismatches program terminates stress test for failed device.
-By default program terminates stress testing when any device fails.
+By default program terminates stress testing when any device will fail.
 You can add '-f' or '--exitIfAllFails' option to force continue stress testing for other devices.

 ### Program version